kubemq-io/kubemq-java-v2/README.md

 ### Send EventStore Message

-Sends a message to an EventsStore channel.
+Send a message to an EventsStore channel.

 #### Request: `EventStoreMessage` Class Attributes